neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 Activity budgets are generally presented as the proportion or percent time that an animal spends doing each behavior.

-***Q: What equation would you use to calcualte the activity budget for each behavior in your ethogram?***
+***Q: Come up with an equation that you could use to calcualte the activity budget for each behavior in your ethogram.***

 ***Q: Would you include or exclude the time spent 'out of sight' in the reported activity budget?
 Justify your choice.***